neurosynth/neurosynth/README.md

 ## Usage

 Running analyses in Neurosynth is pretty straightforward.
-We're working on a user manual; in the meantime, you can take a look at the code in the /examples directory for an illustration of some common uses cases (some of the examples are in iPython Notebook format; you can view these online by entering the URL of the raw example on github into the online [iPython Notebook Viewer](http://nbviewer.ipython.org)).
+We're working on a user manual; in the meantime, you can take a look at the code in the /examples directory for an illustration of some common uses cases (some of the examples are in iPython Notebook format; you can view these online by entering the URL of the raw example on github into the online [iPython Notebook Viewer](http://nbviewer.ipython.org)--for example [this tutorial](http://nbviewer.ipython.org/urls/raw.github.com/neurosynth/neurosynth/master/examples/neurosynth_demo.ipynb) provides a nice overview).
 The rest of this Quickstart guide just covers the bare minimum.

 NeuroSynth dataset resides in a git submodule under data/, so after obtaining this git repository, initialize and update that module: